Microservice-API-Patterns/LakesideMutual/README.md

 All projects come with Dockerfiles that can be used to run the services as Docker containers.
 The [docker-compose.yml](./docker-compose.yml) builds and starts all applications in a single command, just like the `run_all_applications` scripts mentioned above.
 See the [docker-compose.yml](./docker-compose.yml) for more information.

 Note that the Dockerfiles make use of [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/) features.
-To be able to build the Docker images, you have to set the `DOCKER_BUILDKIT` environment variable accoringly.
+To be able to build the Docker images, you have to set the `DOCKER_BUILDKIT` environment variable accordingly.

 The easiest way to build the individual images is by running the following command in the corresponding project directory: